RVbnb/rvbnb_android/README.txt

 Landowners:
--RecyclerView to see Plots they've added for RV owners to use, option to add land -Details page showing who is scheduled for the Plot, requests made to reserve
+-RecyclerView to see Plots they've added for RV owners to use, option to add land -Details page showing who is scheduled for the Plot, reservations

 RV Owners:
--Search Page
--RV Land Info Page / Details (Reserve/Request Option)
+-Search/List Page, narrow down list by searching locations -RV Land Info Page / Details (Reserve/Request Option) -List of reserved lands/plots with schedule times